Aga Khan Academies: Curriculum

-The academic curriculum is designed to ensure that students' theoretical learning is linked to relevant local and international issues through the focus on the Aga Khan Academy Curricular Strands.
-Through this process, students are able to develop their understanding of the world alongside analytical skills, an ability to learn independently and the desire to make a difference.
-Additionally, the programme is designed to equip students with the appropriate technical skills, so they have the opportunity to explore how technology is shaping communities.

-Extracurricular activities include clubs and sports.
-They are required to contribute to the community as part of their extracurricular activities and as the IB Programme stipulates.

-Faculty and professional development

-Faculty and administration at each fully operational academy is composed of locally and internationally educated and experienced staff.
-The Aga Khan Academy, Mombasa and the Aga Khan Academy, Hyderabad both have a dedicated university counselor on staff.
-Each Aga Khan Academy houses a professional development center used to enhance staff training as well as providing teacher training to teachers in the community.

 Admissions

 Each academy will enroll approximately 700 to 1,200 young men and women.
 The academy seeks students from pre-primary through higher secondary levels representing a diverse range of economic, cultural, ethnic and religious backgrounds.
 Students should have the ability and motivation to excel academically and should demonstrate leadership in community service and other co-curricular pursuits.

 Admission is means-blind and competitive, based on student merit.
 The academy endeavours to meet the demonstrated financial need of each admitted student.

 Partnerships

 In addition to belonging to the Aga Khan Development Network and working with the Aga Khan Education Services, the academies are part of the International Academic Partnership (IAP).
 The IAP is an international joint venture that was conceived in 1990 and came into being in 1993.
-It includes such institutions as Phillips Academy in Andover, USA, Schule Schloss in Salem, Germany and the Institute for Educational Development at the Aga Khan University.
+It includes such institutions as Phillips Academy in Andover, USA, Schule Schloss in Salem, Germany and the Institute for Educational Development - Pakistan and Tanzania, East Africa. at the Aga Khan University.
 The partnership has brought together over 400 schools from South Asia, East Africa and the United States, and over 500 teachers.

 The Aga Khan Program for Islamic Architecture at Harvard University and the Massachusetts Institute of Technology, the University of Central Asia, the Aga Khan University, the University of Calgary, the University of Toronto, and Oxford University are providing resources to the academies and their development.
 Other partnerships are national governments such as that of India which donated 40 hectares of land in the southern Andhra Pradesh state for the Hyderabad Academy.